Laboratories

 -Workshop: Iconology and Iconography

-(2nd semester - mandatory for all students - Enrollment is not required, you will only have to register for credit reporting).
+(2nd semester - mandatory for all students - Enrollment is not required, you will only have to register for credit reporting - open to all students enrolled in their first academic year)

-Online Elective Workshops (for second-year students: workshops can be chosen as an alternative to Internship or to Additional Language Skills: Italian for native Italian speakers.)
+Online Elective Workshops (for second-year students: workshops can be chosen as an alternative to Internship and to Additional Language Skills: Italian for native Italian speakers.)

 -Workshop: Forenames and Surnames as Sources of Cultural History